 How can I contact you?

 Our e-mail that we check periodically every day is email@example.com.
-You can write to us there for any comment, question or suggestion you may have, as well as any nominations, challenge entries, or beta applications.
+You can write to us there for any comment, question or suggestion you may have, as well as any nominations.
 You can also find us at the major fiction websites, the links of which you can find on the bottom of each page.

 How can I follow your updates?

-You can sign up for the Resistance Wire to get updates in your inbox once or twice a month, or for more frequent updates by the lively staff member Ariel, you can become a fan of our Facebook or follow us on Twitter.
+You can sign up for The Wire Newsletter to get updates in your inbox once or twice a month, or for more frequent updates by the lively staff member Ariel, you can become a fan of our Facebook or follow us on Twitter.

 THE NOMINATION PROCESS

 What is the nominating system all about?
 How do I nominate?

 The nominating system is there for you to tell us which stories, short stories, or poetry you wish to be on Project Fiction's Good Lists.
 You can nominate stories and one-shots by clicking here.
 You can nominate your fiction or anyone else's fiction.

 How long does my story need to be in order to be accepted?

 For a chaptered story you need to have at least four chapters already posted online.
 We ask for this much so that we have enough to decide whether or not we will accept it.